Skip to main content

 2. Prepare your Google Sheets file for connection to Mapsly.

-3. Connect your Google Sheets file as a data source to Mapsly.
+3. Add Google Sheets as a new data source to Mapsly.

 This guide will walk you through these steps.